 In many cases, parents in a divorce or other type of custody proceeding are able to reach agreement regarding custody issues.
 In fact, courts in New York encourage parents to reach custody and visitation agreements.
 Co-parenting in divorce and paternity cases is crucial to the overall welfare and wellbeing of a child.

 Although parents are encouraged to reach agreement, a court still reviews and approves such an agreement.
-The court must ascertain whether an agreement of the parents is in the best interests of a child.
+The court must ascertain whether an agreement of the parents is in the interests of a child.

 Retain Skilled, Experienced Suffolk County Child Custody Lawyers